cosmqc/hut-finder/hut-finder-utilities/dbinit/README.md

 ## `pg_hba.conf` Issues
 When running the program, you may have issues connecting.
-If so, you'll have to change some configurations in your `hba.conf` file.
+If so, you'll have to change some configurations in your `pg_hba.conf` file.
 To locate where this file is:
 1) ### Log into the `postgres` user
     ```
     sudo su - postgres